-The Keller Center has revamped the course sequence EGR 250, 251, 350, 351, 450, 451 and so the course previously known as “EPICS: Engineering Projects in Community Service” in now titled “Community Project Studios”.
+The Keller Center has revamped the course sequence EGR 250, 251, 350, 351, 450, 451, and so the course previously known as “EPICS: Engineering Projects in Community Service” is now titled “Community Project Studios.”

 Since that time the approaches of Princeton's program and the global EPICS program have diverged, and the breadth of the work in Princeton's course projects has grown larger than what “Engineering” suggests.
 For examples, the course includes Princeton students helping teach computer science classes in nearby secondary schools, and they are primarily learning pedagogical theories and techniques, as well as helping design computer science curricula.
 This studio is known as "CS Education for All."

 Additionally, the revamped sequence will include a section in which students use design thinking to help nonprofit and government partners create new services to address unmet societal needs.
 The types of projects and the “toolbox” of techniques used to meet them go well beyond Engineering, and therefore warrant a broader name.

 Across all sections of the sequence, teams are interdisciplinary and comprised of students from varying majors.
 The studio format reflects the degree of creativity and interaction that is the basis of impactful problem-solving as taught in these courses.
 Since the courses have changed over time with new projects added, in order to address the program’s curricular goals as well as the needs and interests of our students, a new title was required.

 The latter stages of the social impact program Tiger Challenge will also join the revamped Community Project Studios.
 In Tiger Challenge, small teams of students and advisers work with nonprofit or government partners on multi-year societal impact projects.
 The teams use design thinking as the primary methodology.
 In Community Project Studios, Tiger Challenge teams will prototype their designs and then run a pilot along with an impact evaluation, studying intended and unintended impacts.